Rukenshia/terminal.scale/README.md

 ## Meet the scale

 > [!NOTE]
 > Why not `cron`?
 Good question.
 I don't know.
-You could use cron instead, but what if you need coffee at different intervals and your consumption changes?
-This is a more flexible solution.
-Also, I have trust issues.
+You could use cron instead, but then I wouldn't have an entry for this contest.
+To be honest, I don't like subscriptions that much.
+I'd much rather order on demand - and this scale tells me when I do have that demand.

 ## Features